marzeq/redr/README.md

 ## socket api

-this is the control flow of the socket api
+this is the control flow of the socket api. still wip, expect changes

 ```
 client connects to server